Non-locally modular regular types in classifiable theories: Strongly -semiregular types

 We will use this Remark as justification for freely adding independent parameters in many places.

-\subsection{Triples}
+\subsection{$p$-triples}

 In this subsection, $T$ is superstable and $p$ is a stationary regular type over $\emptyset$.
-We adopt the data structure of a {\em triple} and then show that a given triple can be massaged to get matching triples with more and more desirable properties.
-The key will be to obtain a {\em minimal triple} as a normal cover of a given one.
+The reader is encouraged to review the definitions and basic facts in Sections~\ref{appendix-locallymodular} and \ref{appendix-semiregular} of the Appendix.
+We adopt the data structure of a {\em $p$-triple} and then show that a given $p$-triple can be massaged to get matching $p$-triples with more and more desirable properties.
+The key will be to obtain a {\em minimal $p$-triple} as a normal cover of a given one.